Competition Stages, Rules and Organizers

 The competition organizers reserve the right not to accept any works that are not of a certain qualitative and technical level, without specifying a reason.

-The author shall be the right holder of the works he/she submits.
-By sending his/her works to the Golden Turtle competition, the author allows the competition organizers to use the materials submitted by him/her for any purpose related to the competition and further exhibitions.
+The author should be the right holder of the works they submit.
+By submitting their works to the Golden Turtle competition, the author agrees with the terms and conditions of the Lisence Agreement.

 The participant warrants that his/her work does not infringe intellectual rights of any third parties.
 In case any third parties make any claims, the participant shall be fully liable for his/her work.